Green Corridors Pre-Feasibility Phase Blueprint

 A new, free step-by-step blueprint gives guidance on how to perform the initial pre-feasibility assessment of potential green corridors.
 The framework is based on learnings from existing corridor projects and this tool provides a structured approach to collecting the necessary data and making the right analyses.
 The Blueprint is created as a contribution to the Green Hydrogen Catapult initiative by Rocky Mountains Institute and the Mærsk Mc-Kinney Møller Center for Zero Carbon Shipping.

 Green corridors are key enablers of the green transition in shipping.
-Once operational, green corridors will
+Once operational, green corridors will:

 • Contribute to the development of alternative fuel supply chains and offtake agreements